Welcome to the ULTIMATE list of ways to improve your posture… everyday!

 You know you have been sitting for too long when your muscles start to hurt.

-This position is the best as it promote neutral alignment and symmetry.
-For more information, check out this post: The best sleeping position.
+This position is the best as it promotes neutral alignment and symmetry.

 43. Sleep on your side